hegoimanzano/ICASCM2025/02_bond_angle.md

 ---
 ### ClayFF atom types

 [ClayFF](https://doi.org/10.1021/jp0363287) was originally developed to describe clays and layered silicates, but has become common for modelling calcium silicate hydrate (C–S–H) and related phases.
-Its key advantage lies in its simplicity: ClayFF is essentially a non-bonded force field in which most atoms interact only through Lennard–Jones and Coulombic terms.
-The only exceptions are hydroxyl and water molecules, where explicit O–H bonds and H–O–H angles are included to preserve molecular geometry.
+Its key advantage lies in its simplicity: ClayFF is essentially a non-bonded force field in which most atoms interact only through Lennard–Jones and Coulombic terms (see Table 1).
+The only exceptions are hydroxyl and water molecules, where explicit O–H bonds and H–O–H angles are included to preserve molecular geometry (see Table 2).
 The assigned charges are fractional (e.g., O ≈ –1.05 e and Si ≈ +2.1 e instead their formal charges -2 and +4) and were originally parameterised for clay minerals (see the **Caution** note).

 ClayFF defines a limited set of atom types, each with specific Lennard–Jones parameters and partial charges. pyCSH writes a detailed label for each atom type, and you need to understand their correspondence: